 Our Makerspace Becomes “Craft Central”

 We have a small makerspace in our classroom.
-It’s just a table with shelf full of random things our students use.
-You may want to read some of our posts about makerspaces if you’re interested in how we do it: What Goes in a Makerspace?
+It’s just a table with a shelf full of random things our students use.
+You may want to read some of our posts about makerspaces if you’re interested in how we do it.
+Read What Goes in a Makerspace?

-We always keep materials in our class that can be used for crafts (that the kids can turn into gifts for their families).
+We always keep materials in our class that can be used for crafts.
+The kids turn this stuff into gifts for their families.
 Here are some of our favourite crafts.
 Each is listed in their own post with all the instructions you’ll need to make your own:

 - Recycled Paper Ornaments: Use leftover paper from newspapers, fliers or magazines to created folded paper ornaments.

-- Fingerprint Art: Use little fingerprints to make all kinds of wonderful Christmas themed creations.
+- Fingerprint Art: Use little fingerprints to make all kinds of wonderful Christmas themed creations including cards and ornaments.

 - Recycled Cork Ornaments: Put all those wine corks you have laying around your house to good use and make some new ornaments for your Christmas tree.
 You can find corks at craft stores if you don’t have a class set.

 - Recycled Can Characters: Collect metal or cardboard cans with plastic lids (like the one’s hot chocolate or coffee comes in) and turn them into adorable holiday characters.

 - Recycled Materials: Christmas Wreaths: Create interesting wreaths by using recycled green fabric and a metal coat hanger.
 These make a great gift.

-What are some of your favourite things to do during that busy month?
+What are some of your favourite things to do during this busy month?
 Leave us your thoughts in the comments below.